google/dagger/android.md

 You will need to include the `dagger-android-2.X.jar` in your application's runtime.
 If you are using the Android support library, you will also need to include the `dagger-android-support-2.X.jar`.
-In order to activate code generation you will need to include `dagger-android-processor-2.X.jar` in your build at compile time.
+For API's usage validation, you will need to include the `dagger-android-processor-2.X.jar` in your build at compile time.
 See the [README][gradle-installation] for more information.

 <a name="when-to-inject"></a>